Seanny123/ShortStories/cured.md

 "What?"

 "It happened back when I was in San Francisco.
 I'm sitting in this bar, waiting for a friend to show up.
 There's this girl who is giving me glances, so I walk over.
 We hit it off and just as I'm starting to think of asking her for her number, her boyfriend shows up.
 Preppy looking guy, kind of scrawny.
 He doesn't even tell me off right away.
 He joins the conversation, hinting for me to leave, but I don't because I want to show to his girlfriend how much more interesting I am than the average person.
 So finally, he says it out loud, 'Hey.
 Back off.
 She's taken.'
-I leave, but not before saying one final remark, 'You know you could do better.'
+I leave them with, 'You know you could do better.'

 That pisses him off, which is what I wanted, so he shoves me from behind.
 It's the tiniest of physical triggers, but it ignites the powder keg that I've been building up all night.